Updated: Dec 26, 2022

 That said, here's how family immigration laws and how our prescreened California immigration lawyers help clients:

 Although it can seem simple, each type of family-based visa has several nuances.
 If you're unsure if a family member can qualify, consult prescreened California immigration law attorneys to help you with the documents and other crucial processes.

 The right to live and work in the United States is one of the many rights and privileges that come with permanent immigration or lawful permanent residency.
-The I-130 Petition for Alien Relative must be approved by the USCIS for you to receive an immigrant visa.
+The USCIS must approve the I-130 Petition for Alien Relative for you to receive an immigrant visa.
 Your relative (the sponsor) has filed this petition.
 In addition, you must submit documentation proving your connection to the relative seeking it.

 The Department of State must determine whether you are already in the country and whether you have access to an immigrant visa number right away.
 You can seek to have an immigrant visa number allocated to you as one becomes available.
 If you already reside in the country, you can apply to change your status to that of a lawful permanent resident once you have a visa number.

 One approach to applying for an immigrant visa number is using this method.
 When an immigrant visa number becomes available while you are abroad, you must proceed to the US consular office in your region to finish the application process.

 Your relative must sponsor you if you wish to immigrate to the United States under the family-based category.
 In addition, they must be either a US citizen or a lawful permanent resident.

 You and your sponsor need to fulfill several requirements to apply for immigration to the US.
 But first, let's look at how the process goes:

 Form I-130 (Petition for Alien Relative) and supporting papers must be submitted by your sponsor on your behalf at a USCIS office.
 Your sponsor should qualify if: